Sallu110/STUDENT-MARKS-PROJECT/README.md

 # STUDENT-MARKS-PROJECT
-In this project i have predicted students marks.
+In this project i have predicted students marks.you can se visit files to see project